How Jennifer Tilly ‘Molded the Universe’ to Land Her ‘Bullets Over Broadway’ Oscar Nom – to Harvey Weinstein’s Chagrin

 “Harvey Weinstein came up to me,” she said.
 “I assumed that he was annoyed that I tried to split the vote.
 Or maybe I just wasn’t his type, being 36 at the time and a lot older than the average starlet.
 But he said to me, ‘Congratulations, you accomplished exactly what you set out to do.’
 When it was all over, I think he had a begrudging admiration for my publicity tactics.”

 Other great roles followed in the wake of Tilly’s Oscar experience, including in the Wachowski’s “Bound,” “Liar Liar,” “Family Guy” and the long-lasting “Chucky” franchise, which just ended a critically praised three-season TV run.
-(Tilly won a Saturn Award in 2022 for her duel role as herself and the iconic talking doll.)
+(Tilly won a Saturn Award in 2022 for her dual role as a fictionalized version of herself and the iconic talking doll Tiffany.)

 Comments